Friday, June 10, 2016

 2016 Media truck

-Well, it is election time and Mexico has a dry law, ley seca, prohibiting the sale of alcohol on the weekend of the elections.
-This year it fell on Saturday June 4th and Sunday June 5th.
-The good thing is if you are a foreigner, not a Mexican national, you can still access your favourite beverage in bars and restaurants that cater primarily to tourists.
-The fine to the business owner for selling alcohol to a Mexican national during the election weekend is 50,000 pesos!
-Yikes.
-That’s a lot of lost profit for a two dollar cerveza.
+It is election time, and Mexico has a dry law, ley seca, prohibiting the sale of alcohol on the weekend of the elections.
+This year, it fell on Saturday, June 4th, and Sunday, June 5th.
+The good thing is that if you are a foreigner and not a Mexican national, you can still access your favourite beverage in bars and restaurants that cater primarily to tourists.

-2010 political signs painted on wall
+2010 painted political signs

-The rotation of the three-year terms for Municipal Presidente, and the six-year term for the State Governors are coming to an end.
-National President Enrique Peña Nieto’s term started December 1st 2012 and runs until 2018, at which time he is ineligible to run again for this office.
-It is also the law in Mexico that once a candidate fills a position, he or she cannot run again in the following election for the same position.
-They can try their luck with a different municipality, or perhaps the Senate.
-In the following election cycle, three or six years later, the previously elected official is allowed to run for re-election.
+It is also the law in Mexico that once a candidate fills a position, he or she cannot run again in the subsequent election.
+They can try their luck with a different municipality or the Senate.
+In the next election cycle, three or six years later, the previously elected official may run for re-election.

 2013 PAN party parade

-It’s what politicians the world-over do.
+It’s what politicians the world over do.

 Promise heaven and earth, yet deliver only air.

-2013 Alicia Rincalde - it rained on the parade
+2013 Alicia Rincalde, rain for the parade

-The evenings leading up to the June election are typically punctuated with beeping moto and car horns, loud music, cheering supporters and hundreds of participants parading in various locations around the island.
-Because our home is situated on a main road, the parades invariably pass us at some point during the procession.
-We are not Mexican citizens, and therefore can’t vote, but it is very entertaining to watch the process.
-Canadian elections are much more subdued relying primarily on television advertising and televised debates.
-This loud and crazy stuff is a lot more fun.
+Our home is situated on a main road, and the parades invariably pass us at some point during the procession.
+We are not Mexican citizens, and therefore can’t vote, but it is entertaining to watch the process.

-2013 buzzing around the annual fishing tournament
+2013, buzzing the fishing tournament

 2013 Agapito Magaña won the election

-Sunday June 5th was Election Day this year and it was a very quiet, subdued campaign.
-We were barely aware it was happening.
-We only saw one parade for each of the two major candidates.
-According to a local source there are now limits how much money can be spent on promotions, a direct result of too signs and posters unclaimed after the 2013 campaign leaving the municipality with the cost of cleanup.
+According to a local source, there are now limits on how much can be spent on promotions, a direct result of too many signs and posters unclaimed after the 2013 campaign, leaving the municipality with the cleanup cost.

 Even the traditional victory parade for the winning candidate didn’t happen this year.